 Horizon Fitness offers a program called ViaFit that takes things one step farther.
 If your machine is ‘PassPort Ready,’ you can show a virtual exercise course on a linked TV screen.
 Set your goals, track your workouts, and see your progress using your online ViaFit account.
 This entire program is free with each Horizon elliptical as compared to iFit Live from NordicTrack (more on that below.)

 Many of the programs on modern ellipticals vary the intensity of the workout by changing the level of resistance and thus your heart rate.
 High intensity interval training (HIIT) has proven to optimize your workout by getting more results in less time.
 Some brands, like Matrix Fitness, incorporate HIIT training programs right on their consoles.
-The program from Matrix is called Sprint 8 and can be purchased in stores only.
+The program from Matrix is called Sprint 8 and now comes pre-programmed on some Matrix models.

-iFit Live offers two-way communication between your elliptical trainer and the Internet.
-You log into iFit.com and create a personal account that defines your fitness goals, like losing a certain amount of weight over a defined period. iFit Live will download a personalized workout routine based on your goals.
+iFit offers two-way communication between your elliptical trainer and the Internet.
+You log into iFit.com and create a personal account that defines your fitness goals, like losing a certain amount of weight over a defined period. iFit will download a new personalized workout routine every day based on your goals.
 Each workout will get progressively harder and include audio coaching.

-Like on Horizon’s ViaFit, your workout data and stats are fed back to iFit Live, where you can track your progress, and individuals who monitor their progress are more likely to reach their goals.
+Like on Horizon’s ViaFit, your workout data and stats are fed back to iFit, where you can track your progress, and individuals who monitor their progress are more likely to reach their goals.

-One thing that makes iFit Live stand out is this next feature. iFit Live also includes Google Maps, where you can define a route virtually any where in the world and simulate running the terrain with your elliptical.
-By using a tablet or smart phone, you can get either get a map, satellite, earth or street view of your route as your progress.
+One thing that makes iFit stand out is this next feature. iFit also includes Google Maps, where you can define a route virtually any where in the world and simulate running the terrain with your elliptical.
+By using a tablet or smart phone, or HD Touchscreen on your machine, you can get either get a map, satellite, earth or street view of your route as your progress.